vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ## Precautions

-- The synchronization bases on graph spaces, i.e., from one graph space in the primary cluster to another in the secondary cluster.
+- The synchronization is based on graph spaces, i.e., from one graph space in the primary cluster to another in the secondary cluster.

 - Nebula Graph does not support synchronizing from one primary cluster to multiple secondary clusters.